theapache64/source-pilot/README.md

 ## Contribution

 This project is entirely built on top of pure Kotlin JS.
-Feel free to create PRs
+Feel free to create PRs.
+Detailed documentation on how to contribute to this project can be found [here](CONTRIBUTE.md)

 ## Credits